 See more pictures of Elkhorn Slough here:

-Elkhorn Slough is a 7-mile-long (11 km) tidal slough and estuary on Monterey Bay, California.
+Elkhorn Slough is 7 miles (11 km) long a tidal slough and estuary on Monterey Bay, California.
 The community of Moss Landing and the Moss Landing Power Plant are located at the mouth of the estuary.

 Moss Landing is a community located 15 miles (24 km) north-northeast of Monterey, at an elevation of only 10 feet (3 m), and at the head of the submarine Monterey Canyon.
 The Ohlone Indians were the earliest culture that left archaeological evidence dating to 4,000 years ago.
 The Spanish built missions and established ranches in the 1700s, and in the mid-1800s, farmers began turning the surrounding area into cropland.
 Moss Landing was originally called Moss, named after Charles Moss, a Texas ship captain who with a partner built a wharf.
 The Moss post office opened in 1895, and changed its name to Moss Landing in 1917.
 A dredged channel and additional piers allowed the community to become a busy whaling and fishing port and a location for fish canneries.
 The Moss Landing Power Plant opened in 1950.
 The California State University system founded Moss Landing Marine Laboratories in 1966, and in the mid-1990s the Monterey Bay Aquarium Research Institute was moved to Moss Landing from Pacific Grove.
 Read more here and here.
 Explore more of Elkhorn Slough and Moss Landing here: